Formal Security Analysis on dBFT Protocol of NEO: Security Analysis

 $\left.

 \right.$

 The faulty nodes refuse to accept $m_N$.
-Meanwhile, they fake the signatures on $m_R$ (denoted as $S_R'$) that they had not signed last round.
-The total number of the newly faked $S_R'$ in current round and the already received $S_R$ in last round is equal to the signatures $S_N$ on $m_N$ signed by honest nodes.
-Note that, the faulty nodes can be instantiated in different cases.
+Meanwhile, they fake the signatures on $m_R$ (denoted as $S_R'$) that they had not signed at the last round.
+The total number of newly faked $S_R'$ in the current round and already received $S_R$ in the last round is equal to the signatures $S_N$ on $m_N$ signed by honest nodes.
+Note that, the faulty nodes can be instantiated as different roles in different cases.
 Probably, one is the malicious node with \textit{fake}, while the other one is the network delay with \textit{delay}.

 $\left.

 \right.$